-Bubbly consolidation describes internal or central lucencies which represent normal aerated lung lobule within infrarcted, consolidated, lung parenchyma.
-It is one of the unique imaging appearances of focal pulmonary haemorrhage or possibly pulmonary infarct secondary to pulmonary embolism.
+Bubbly consolidation describes internal or central lucencies which represent normal aerated lung lobule within infarcted, consolidated, lung parenchyma.
+It is one of the highly specific imaging appearances of focal pulmonary haemorrhage or possibly pulmonary infarct secondary to pulmonary embolism.

-The term was coined by John Ayres, FRCR (Eng, Oxford).
+The term was coined by John Ayres, radiologist from Oxford, England ref needed.

 - 1. He H, Stein MW, Zalta B et-al. Pulmonary infarction: spectrum of findings on multidetector helical CT.
 J Thorac Imaging.
 2006;21 (1): 1-7. doi:10.1097/01.rti.0000187433.06762.fb - Pubmed citation

 - 2. Revel MP, Triki R, Chatellier G et-al. Is It possible to recognize pulmonary infarction on multisection CT images?
 Radiology.
 2007;244 (3): 875-82. doi:10.1148/radiol.2443060846 - Pubmed citation